wazuh/wazuh-documentation/source/installing-splunk/index.rst

 .. meta::
   :description: Wazuh can be integrated with Splunk Enterprise to visualize alerts using our app.
 Learn more about how to install it.

+To learn more about how Splunk works, here is their documentation: `Splunk <https://docs.splunk.com/Documentation>`_

 This guide describes the Splunk Enterprise installation process for two different types of distributed architecture, along with the Splunk forwarder and the Wazuh app for Splunk.

 - The **single-instance architecture** is recommended for testing and evaluation purposes, or also for small-medium sized environments.
 - The **multi-instance architecture** is recommended for larger environments with huge amounts of data (in this case, Wazuh alerts) and users.
+- The **Splunk Cluster architecture** is recommended for environmentes with many different devices, to join all the alerts in a same place.

 +------------------------------------------------------------------------+-------------------------------------------------------------+
 | Installation type                                                      | Description                                                 |